Action Cards

 How to Move Action Cards

-Click and hold to drag the card to a new position
+Click and hold the card to drag it to a new position.

-Release to place the card in the new location
+Release the card to place it in the new location.

-💡 Moving cards helps you organize your workflow visually to better represent the logical flow.
+💡 Moving cards helps you organise your workflow visually to better represent the logical flow.

 How to Resize Action Cards